andreasdanielmatt/citizen-quest-revision/README.md

 ## Configuration

+The configuration files are in the `config` directory.
+The server has to be reloaded after any changes.
+Clients get the configuration from the server through the http API and have to be reloaded after the server to take any changes.

+You can override any of the configuration keys through a `settings.yml` file in the root directory.

-The .env file has configuration keys that affect the environment.
+The .env file has other configuration keys that affect the environment.

 ## Server APIs